SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 **Effect**: Choose one of the following effects:

-- You teleport an unattended size 1T or 1S object within 1 square of you to an unoccupied space within 1 square of you.
+- You [[Teleport|teleport]] an unattended size 1T or 1S object within 1 square of you to an unoccupied space within 1 square of you.
 - Until the start of your next turn, a part of your body shoots a shower of harmless noisy sparks that give off light within 1 square of you.
 - You ignite or snuff out (your choice) every mundane light source within 1 square of you.
 - You make up to 1 pound of edible food you can touch taste delicious or disgusting.